GNOME/gnome-builder/doc/help/plugins/session.rst

 ################

 Some plugins may want to save state when the user closes Builder.
-The `Ide.SessionAddin` allows for saving and restoring state when a project is closed or re-opened.
+The `Ide.SessionAddin` allows for saving and restoring state of an `Ide.Page` when a project is closed or re-opened.

 .. code-block:: python3